grimmelm/ctech404/ctech401/module_1/e3_project_program_print_poem/exercise_specs.md

  'There was an Old Man with a beard, Who said, It is just as I feared!
 Two Owls and a Hen, Four Larks and a Wren, Have all built their nests in my beard!'

- A limerick is a humerous poem consisting of 5 lines.
+ A limerick is a humerous poem consisting of 5 lines with the first, second and fifth lines consisting of seven to ten syllables while the  third and fourth lines consists of five to seven syllables. (syllable portion may be overkill)

  Write a program that prints the Limerick above to the screen in five separate lines (Hint: use the print function/statement more than once).
  Execute your program on the command line.
 </em>